timonv/amfetamine/README.md

 Testing
 =======

-Dada provides several testing helpers to make testing easier.
+Amfetamine provides several testing helpers to make testing easier.
 I didn't think it would be wise to allow external connections, but I didn't want you to have to stub out all methods either.
+>>>>>>> Fixing commit

 ```ruby
 Object.prevent_external_connections! # Raises an error if any external connections are made on this object